 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Veeva Systems's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 73.2% in Q2.

-That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is around the lower average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

-Key Takeaways from Veeva Systems's Q1 Results

-With a market capitalization of $43.3 billion, more than $2.35 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-[No. 9] What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Veeva Systems's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 73.2% in Q2.
+Veeva Systems's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 72.7% in Q3.

 That means that for every $1 in revenue the company had $0.72 left to spend on developing new products, marketing & sales and the general administrative overhead.
 This is around the lower average of what we typically see in SaaS businesses.
 Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market so it is important to track.

 Key Takeaways from Veeva Systems's Q1 Results

 With a market capitalization of $43.3 billion, more than $2.35 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.